kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 A good summary is probably at least a paragraph in length.
 -->

 Currently a PodDisruptionBudget (PBD) uses individual pod replicas to count availability.
 This proposal is to allow them to treat multi-pod groups (e.g. LeaderWorkerSet replicas) as if they were pod replicas.
-We would add optional field `replicaKey` to the PDB spec, specifying a label which whose value would identify groups of pods that should be handled together.
-In the example of LWS, this is `leaderworkerset.sigs.k8s.io/group-key`, as all pods in a leader+workers group would share the same value for this label, and thus be identified as a single replica.
+We would add optional fields `replicaKey` and `replicaSizeKey` to the PDB spec. `replicaKey` to specify a label which whose value would identify groups of pods that should be handled together (i.e. all pods with the same value are considered one replica).
+In the example of LWS, this is `leaderworkerset.sigs.k8s.io/group-key`, as each group has a unique value which is given to all pods in it. `replicaSizeKey` is needed to provide the size of a pod group, as it would otherwise be impossible to know there is a missing pod (e.g. there are 3 healthy pods, but the intended group size is 4, so the group should be marked unhealthy).

 ## Motivation